-In addition to her private-sector health care experience, Shelly has extensive firsthand knowledge of governmental policies, processes and regulatory compliance issues.
+Shelly enjoys using her private and public health industry experience to serve clients’ needs.
 She completed an externship at the U.S. Food and Drug Administration offices in Maryland, where she focused on laws and regulations governing drugs, biologics and medical devices.
-In addition, during her externship at the Minnesota Department of Human Services, she reviewed Medicaid programs to ensure compliance with state and federal law, and drafted documents to educate prescribers about new patient-safety initiatives.
+She also externed at the Minnesota Department of Human Services, and several private health care organizations.

 While in law school, Shelly served as articles submission editor of the Minnesota Law Review and as a student instructor of legal writing and research.
-Shelly is an Adjunct Assistant Professor at the University of Minnesota College of Pharmacy, where she serves as Course Director of Pharmacy Law.
+Shelly has also served as an Adjunct Assistant Professor at the University of Minnesota College of Pharmacy, where she served as Course Director of Pharmacy Law.